 Key Provisions

-• Fixed-Term Employment: Fixed-term employees are entitled to the same benefits as permanent employees (e.g., provident fund, gratuity) without requiring long-term commitments from employers.
+Fixed-Term Employment: Fixed-term employees now have entitlement to the same benefits as permanent employees (e.g., provident fund, gratuity) without requiring long-term commitments from employers.

-• Strikes & Lockouts: Workers must provide a 14-day notice before initiating strikes or lockouts.
+Strikes & Lockouts: Workers must provide a 14-day notice before initiating strikes or lockouts, simplifying the process of managing industrial action.

 Scope & Applicability